(Updated on January 7, 2022)

 6) Electrical Issues

 There are several electrical components connected to the cruise control system.
-The connectors and wiring harnesses are definitely components that you need to check when the cruise control stops working.
+The connectors and wiring harnesses, and ground straps are definitely components that you need to check when the cruise control stops working.

 Make sure the source of the voltage is still supplying power to the system as well.
 If any of these components are loose or damaged, then it would explain why the cruise control isn’t functioning.